kaffarell/trello_scoreboard/README.md

 # Trello Scoreboard

 Searches for all the cards a user is added on and counts them.
+The program outputs the list with all the users and their score in the command line and writes the list on a trello card

 ## How to use